ggradnig/ngrx-run/README.md

 when the business logic is scattered around many classes and files.

 Luckily with **ngrx-reducer-effects** most of the test-relevant code of a use-case will live in one reducer.
-This makes it easy to write very readable and concise tests that guarantee that this use-case works correctly.
+This makes it easy to write readable and concise tests that guarantee that this use-case works correctly.
 These tests are able to bring much more value to your code than traditional class-scoped unit tests.

-This example shows how you can write unit tests for use-cases with the `reduceWithEffects` helper function:
+The following example shows how you can write unit tests for use-cases using the `reduceWithEffects` helper function:

 ```ts
 it('should login, change the account settings and load 50 posts', async () => {